getsolus/help-center-docs/packaging/package-inclusion-policy/en.md

 +++
-title = "Package Inclusion Policy" lastmod = "2017-07-22T15:06:14+03:00"
+title = "Package Inclusion Policy" lastmod = "2018-06-19T19:40:55+03:00"
 +++
 # Package Inclusion Policy

+## Criteria

 This policy sets forth the criteria for a package to be accepted for inclusion into the Solus repositories.

 - 2-Distro Waiver:
- - If the software appears in Debian and/or Ubuntu, Fedora, and openSUSE, in the **currently active, core** repositories, the maintainer is permitted to waive some entry requirements (This does not apply to software license,  legality or known-insecure software.
-Additionally this cannot be used to bypass the server rules.).
+ - If the software appears in Debian and/or Ubuntu, Fedora, and openSUSE, in the **currently active, core** repositories, team members are permitted to waive **some** entry requirements.
 PPAs, OBS projects outside of the **openSUSE**: namespace, or Arch Linux, do **NOT** add any weight to a request.
+ - The waiver shall only be used by team members to permit entry of software that would otherwise not be permitted.
+It shall not be (ab)used in conjunction with package requests to forcibly add new software to the repositories that otherwise has no relation or value-add to Solus and the project goals.
+Under no circumstances does the waiver apply where such package is not explicitly (re-)distributable, is known to be insecure, of questionable legal status / is used for obvious illegal purposes, or bypasses our server rule.
 - Software Age:
  - DOA (dead-on-arrival) packages are generally rejected from Solus.
 However, they may be included at the discretion of the project, if they provide unique functionality.
 In addition, this software **MUST** comply with the  2-Distro Waiver.
  - Projects with no tags/tarballs which lack traction, may be frozen until a suitable release is made.
 Tagging releases is an indicator for good release engineering practices.